Jacreator/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 7-file creates a new file and write to it
-The file 8-cwd_state write the result of ls -al into a file the file 9-duplicate_last_line writes the last line of a file into another
+The file 8-cwd_state write the result of ls -al into a file the file 9-duplicate_last_line writes the last line of a file into another The file 10-no_more_js finds a type of file and delete them